 When you meet the registered nurse on the Coach, she will review your cervical cancer screening history to determine if you are eligible to be screened.
 If you are eligible, your Pap test will be performed in our private examination room on the Coach.
 The nurse will explain the procedure to you.

 Remember to use the washroom before your appointment because there is no washroom on board.

-Our office will mail your cervical screening results six to eight weeks after your Pap test.
+Your cervical screening results will arrive in the mail six to eight weeks after your Pap test.

 If your results indicate that more tests are required, our patient navigator will contact you and explain what your result means and what the next steps are.